Determining subgroups via stationary measures: Introduction

 \subsection{Acknowledgements}

 We thank Yair Minsky for asking Kim about the singularity of stationary measures associated to random walks on different fiber subgroups (as in Corollary \ref{cor:fibration}).
-We also thank Caglar Uyanik for useful comments.
+We also thank Inhyeok Choi, David Fisher, Caglar Uyanik, and the referee for useful comments.
 Kim expresses his special gratitude to his Ph.D. advisor Hee Oh for her encouragement and guidance.
-Kim thanks the University of Wisconsin--Madison for hospitality during a visit in October 2025.
+Kim also thanks the University of Wisconsin--Madison for hospitality during a visit in October 2025.

 Zimmer was partially supported by a Sloan research fellowship and grants DMS-2105580 and DMS-2452068 from the National Science Foundation.